yuanliu1/QSP-Interferometry/README.md

 This repository includes four code files, namely cvqi.py, qspi\_phase\_learning.py, cvqi\_and\_cat\_wigner\_plots.py, and plot\_qspi\_sensing\_state\_response.py.
 Each code file serves a unique but important role for this work and its visualizations, so we will briefly describe each in a separate section of this README.

+Note that in order to utilize this code, there are a few basic requirements regarding necessary packages.
+These are outlined in the document src/requirements.txt of this repository.
+Note that to install these required packages, it is necessary only to navigate to the directory in which the text file requirements.txt is located and then enter the line `pip install -r requirements.txt` in the terminal.
+This will install all of the required versions of the packages for running the code for QSPI phase learning and visualization.

 ### cvqi.py

 The cvqi.py code file provides code for simulating continuous-variable quantum computing, or CVQI, operations, on a qumode, as well as code for hybrid operations with an ancilla qubit.
 The functions are outlined in the table below.